-In this post, we will talk about some of the most common things that can cause a lie detector examination to result in an error, which can either be a false positive or a false negative.
+Below, we will talk about 8 reasons that can cause a false positive or a false negative.

 1. Lack of Training and Experience of the Polygraph Examiner